AFRICA

 Generally, the following documents are required to be filed along with the notice in Form I:

-1. Certified copy of the authorization in favour of a person signing the notice in the prescribed format.
+1. Certified copy of the authorization in favour of a person signing the notice.

 2. Copy of the proof of payment of filing fee.

-3. Copies of the relevant parties’ approval of the proposal relating to merger and their agreement/other document executed in relation to the merger.
+3. Copies of the relevant parties’ approval of the merger.

 4. An authorization letter in favour of a person located in India who is authorized to receive communication on behalf of the notifying party(ies) from the CCI.

-6. Copies of the most recent annual report and accounts of the parties to the combination.
+5. Copies of the most recent annual report and accounts of the parties to the merger.

 36) Filing fees

-The filing fee for Form I is INR 2 million and the fee for filing Form II is INR 6.5 million.
+The filing fee for Form I is INR 30 Lakhs and the filing fee for Form II is INR 90 Lakhs.

 Implementation of merger before approval – “gun jumping” and “carve out”